A globally convergent gradient-like method based on the Armijo line search: Numerical Results

-Also, a failure is reported when the total number of iterations exceeds 4000 or when the steplength $\alpha_k$ become less than $eps/10$, where $eps$ is the floating-point relative accuracy in MATLAB software.
+Also, a failure is reported when, the total number of iterations exceeds 4000 (Case i ) or the steplength $\alpha_k$ become less than $eps/10$ (Case ii ).
+Where $eps$ is the floating-point relative accuracy in MATLAB software.
+In the results of 243 problems 74,6,50 and 7 failures are reported for the FR, the New, the MFR and the HZ algorithms respectively.
+Where many of the failures in the FR are related to Case ii, while for the others the failures are related to Case i.

-To visualize the whole behavior of the algorithms, we use the performance profiles proposed by Dolan and More \cite{dolan2002benchmarking}.
+To visualize the whole behavior of the algorithms, we use the performance profiles proposed by Dolan and More \cite{d3}.
 The total number of function evaluations, the total number of iterations and the running time of each algorithm are considered as performance indexes.
 Note that at each iteration of the considered algorithms the gradient of the objective function is computed just one time, so the total number of iterations and the total number of the gradient evaluations are the same.

-Figure 1 illustrates the performance profile of the algorithms, where the performance index is the total number of function evaluations.
-It can be seen that the NEW is the best solver with probability around 60\%, while the probability of solving a problem as the best solver are around 26\%, 18\% and 7\% for the HZ, the MFR and the FR respectively.
+Fig.1 illustrates the performance profile of the algorithms, where the performance index is the total number of function evaluations.
+It can be seen that the NEW is the best algorithm with probability around 60\%, while the probability of solving a problem as the best algorithm are around 27\%, 18\% and 8\% for the HZ, the MFR and the FR respectively.

-The performance index in figure 2 is the total number of iterations.
-From this figure we observe that the NEW obtains the most wins on approximately 55\% of all test problems an the probability of being best solver is 29\%, 26\% and 8\% for the HZ, the MFR and the FR respectively.
+The performance index in Fig.2 is the total number of iterations.
+From this figure we observe that the NEW obtains the most wins on approximately 55\% of all test problems an the probability of being best algorithm is 30\%, 25\% and 8\% for the HZ, the MFR and the FR respectively.

-The performance profiles for the running times are illustrated in Figure 3.
+The performance profiles for the running times are illustrated in Fig.3.
 From this figure, it can be observed that the NEW is the best algorithm.
 Another important factor of these three figures is that the graph of the NEW algorithm grows up faster than the other algorithms.

+We also compare the mentioned algorithms in solving a set of convex quadratic problems from CUTEst package which are classified as QUR2.
+With the exact linesearch, as we expected, the FR and HZ methods perform the same and their results were much better than the NEW and the MFR.
+But, with the Armijo linesearch, the results were different.

+The graphs of Fig.4 ,Fig.5 and Fig.6 illustrate the performance of the four methods in solving 15 convex quadratic test problems which are listed in Table 2.
+These graphs indicate that the new methods is efficient than the other method in solving convex quadratic test problems, when the step length is computed by the Armijo line search.

-From the presented results, we can conclude that the NEW algorithm is more effective than the HZ, the MFR and the FR algorithms in solving unconstrained optimization problems.
+From the presented results, we can conclude that the NEW algorithm is more efficient than the HZ, the MFR and the FR algorithms in solving unconstrained optimization problems.